 Note: Based on FTC/DOJ Annual Reports

-Congress sets the budget, of course, and so this pattern may be taken as prima facie evidence of democratic support for reduced antitrust enforcement.
+Congress sets the agencies’ budgets, of course, and so this pattern may be taken as prima facie evidence of democratic support for reduced antitrust enforcement.
 But the story is more complex than that.
 In 1989, Congress enacted the Commerce, Justice, State, the Judiciary and Related Agencies Appropriations Bill for Fiscal 1990, which introduced a new source of revenue in the form of merger filing fees that businesses are required to pay when they file premerger notification with the agencies.
-One might have expected the merger filing fees to cover the FTC/DOJ’s merger review program, while Congressional appropriations covered the rest (anti-monopolization, criminal prosecution, consumer protection, etc.).
+One might have expected the merger filing fees to cover the FTC and DOJ’s merger review program, while Congressional appropriations covered the rest (anti-monopolization, criminal prosecution, consumer protection, etc.).

 Figure V below, however, tells a different story.
 As can be seen, Congress drastically reduced appropriations for the agencies, and instead required them to depend on the filing fees as a source of funding.
-During the 2000s, these fees accounted for the entirety of the DOJ antitrust division budget, and for more than the total budget of the FTC antitrust division, meaning that despite the heavy workload in merger review, the antitrust program was subsidizing the FTC’s consumer protection division.
+During the 2000s, these fees accounted for the entirety of the DOJ antitrust division budget, and for more than the total budget of the FTC antitrust activities, meaning that despite the heavy workload in merger review, the antitrust program was subsidizing the FTC’s consumer protection division.

-Figure V: Composition of the FTC and DOJ budgets– in constant 2011$
+Figure V: Composition of the FTC and DOJ budgets– in constant 2011 dollars